 For those into their smart home tech, this fridge-freezer is about as high tech as you can get.
 Its generous capacity makes it ideal for large families or those who cook or entertain a lot.

-This is indeed an expensive bit of kit, but if you love home tech and like to keep everything connected, it’s well worth the investment.
+Inside the fridge are cameras, so you can either check what’s inside without having to let the cool air out.
+Overall it's expensive bit of kit, but if you love home tech and like to keep everything connected, it’s well worth the investment.

-LG InstaView ThinQ WiFi-connected American fridge-freezer
+LG GSXV91BSAE InstaView ThinQ WiFi-connected American fridge-freezer

 Best American-style fridge-freezer